cised-ca/se-dir-ansible/README.md

 To create backend servers for the social enterprise directory, use the following playbook:

   `ansible-playbook playbooks/se-dir-backend-playbook.yml`

 To create frontend servers for the social enterprise directory, use the following playbook:

   `ansible-playbook playbooks/se-dir-frontend-playbook.yml`

+# Executing Playbook on Remote hosts

+To execute a playbook on remote host as a user with sudo privileges:

+  `ansible-playbook <playbook> --become -u <username> --ask-become-pass --ask-pass`